-Top Hat is a platform for building and conducting interactive slideshow presentations -- through a built-in student-response system, students can use their own mobile devices to take part in ongoing, live assessments during a lecture.
-The tool can be used within any subject area -- when used effectively teachers can better support students with valuable formative assessment data.
+Top Hat is a platform for building and conducting interactive slideshow presentations.
+Through a built-in student-response system, students can use their own mobile devices to take part in ongoing, live assessments during a lecture.
+The tool can be used within any subject area -- when used effectively, teachers can better support students with valuable formative assessment data.

-Teachers can prepare slideshows -- including assessment items and discussions -- on the Top Hat website, Chrome app or mobile app.
+Teachers can prepare slideshows -- including assessment items and discussions -- on the Top Hat website, Chrome app, or mobile app.
 Students respond using any web-enabled device or via text message, though there's also a Top Hat app for iOS and Android.
 It's important to note that Top Hat seems primarily geared toward college students and classes.
 However, teachers can turn on or off many of the site's features, including questions, attendance, demos, feedback, and more, making K-12 use more feasible.

-Another standout feature includes the ability to mirror presentations between a teacher's and students' devices.
+Another standout feature includes the ability to mirror presentations between the teacher's and students' devices.
 The tools here include the ability for teachers to doodle on or annotate slides -- these additions should appear almost immediately on students' devices.
-Be aware, however, that teachers using media-heavy presentations could encounter uploading or downloading issues when presenting -- this could limit the platform's usefulness.
+Be aware, however, that teachers using media-heavy presentations could encounter uploading or downloading issues when presenting; this could limit the platform's usefulness.
 In the end, to get the most out of any tool like this, teachers will need to create thoughtful, meaningful interactive content for their students.
 Despite a few drawbacks, Top Hat could be quite useful in the hands of a patient and creative educator.